Škoda Auto: Markets

-As of August 2016, Škoda was being sold in 102 countries.
-In 2020, the top markets for Škoda by number of sales were China (173,300), Germany (161,775), Russia (94,632), Czech Republic (83,249), Great Britain (58,431) and Poland (56,152).
-In the Asia-Pacific region, Škoda is also being sold in Australia, New Zealand, Taiwan, Brunei and India. Škoda is also planning to expand into Iran, where imports are to be started from 2018 and production of vehicles by 2020.
+As of August 2016, Škoda is being sold in 102 countries.
+In 2022, the top markets for Škoda by number of sales were Germany (134,260), Czech Republic (71,152), India (51,865), Great Britain (49,555) and Poland (44,985).
+In the Asia-Pacific region, Škoda is also being sold in Australia, New Zealand, Taiwan and Brunei. Škoda is also planning to expand into Iran, where imports are to be started from 2018 and production of vehicles by 2020.
 Expansion strategy also includes Singapore.

 Production

-Škoda cars are now made in factories in the Czech Republic, China, India and Slovakia.
+Škoda cars are made in factories in the Czech Republic (635,213 cars), India (55,750 cars), China (41,936 cars), and Slovakia (16,116 cars).
 A smaller number of Škoda models are additionally manufactured in Solomonovo, Ukraine through local partner.
-Till 2020 also there was manufacturing in Öskemen, Kazakhstan.
-The following table lists the factories and their production models in 2019.
+Until 2020, there was manufacturing in Öskemen, Kazazhstan.
+Cars were also built in two locations in Russia; however, this ended following the Russian invasion of Ukraine in 2022.
+This table lists the factories and their production models in 2019.

 Motorsport

-The Škoda brand has been engaged in motor sport since 1901, and has gained a number of titles with various vehicles around the world.
+The Škoda brand has been engaged in motor sport since 1901, and has gained several titles with various vehicles around the world.
 The team had competed as a manufacturer in the Intercontinental Rally Challenge (before it merged with ERC in 2013) and World Rally Championship between 1999 and 2005.
 Now it competes in the European Rally Championship and WRC-2.

 Until the final season of IRC in 2012, Škoda Motorsport was the most successful manufacturer with a total of 27 points, winning the rallying series in 2010–2012.
-Since 2013, When the two competing series were merged, it continued to compete in the European Rally Championship.
+Since 2013, when the two competing series were merged, it has continued to compete in the European Rally Championship.

 Škoda Motorsport drivers won with the Škoda Fabia S2000 the European Rally Championships in 2012–2014.

 World Rally Championship

-Following a long history of class victories in lower levels of motorsport, Škoda became a participant in the FIA World Rally Championship in the 1999 season, with World Rally Car models of the Škoda Octavia. Škoda's best result with the Octavia WRC was Armin Schwarz's third place at the 2001 Safari Rally.
-From mid 2003, the Octavia was replaced by the smaller Škoda Fabia. Škoda used the 2004 season to develop the car further, but did not achieve much success the following season.
+After a long history of class victories in lower levels of motorsport, Škoda became a participant in the FIA World Rally Championship in the 1999 season, with World Rally Car models of the Škoda Octavia. Škoda's best result with the Octavia WRC was Armin Schwarz's third place at the 2001 Safari Rally.
+From mid 2003, the Octavia was replaced by the smaller Škoda Fabia. Škoda used the 2004 season to develop the car further, but did not achieve much success in the following season.
 However, at the season-ending Rally Australia, 1995 world champion Colin McRae was running second before retiring. Škoda then withdrew from the series, and the 2006 season saw Škoda represented by the semi-privateer Red Bull Škoda Team.
 Jan Kopecký drove the Fabia WRC to fifth place at the Rally Catalunya, and as late as the 2007 Rallye Deutschland the Fabia still achieved a fifth-place result, again in the hands of Kopecký.
 Former works Ford and Citroen driver François Duval also drove a Fabia WRC in 2006 for the privateer First Motorsport team, achieving a sixth-place finish in Catalunya.